feralhosting/feralhosting.github.io/General/Using your account - common questions/readme.md

 **Q:** I have files with another service provider, can I bring them with me to Feral?
 ---

-A: Yes, you can do this quite easily if you other provider has provided you with SSH access and rsync.
+A: Yes, you can do this quite easily if your other provider has provided you with SSH access and rsync.

 1: [Open a support ticket](https://www.feralhosting.com/manager/tickets/) and provide Staff with your SSH details for you old server and what files you want.
 They will then start the process of moving your files for you and keep you updated via the ticket.